Digital Evidence Management Challenges in 2026 and Smart Solutions

 Smart Solution

-A robust preservation strategy involves:
+A modern preservation strategy includes:

 7. Efficient Evidence Sharing and Collaboration